OWASP/Top10/2021/docs/A09_2021-Security_Logging_and_Monitoring_Failures.md

 -   Appropriate alerting thresholds and response escalation processes are not in place or effective.

--   Penetration testing and scans by DAST tools (such as OWASP ZAP) do not trigger alerts.
+-   Penetration testing and scans by dynamic application security testing (DAST) tools (such as OWASP ZAP) do not trigger alerts.

 -   The application cannot detect, escalate, or alert for active attacks